 Local Organizing Committee: P.S.
 Corasaniti, S. Mei, Y. Rasera

 Scientific Organizing Committee: N. Aghanim, M. Arnaud, P.S.
-Corasaniti, S. Mei, G. Pratt, Y. Rasera
+Corasaniti, M. Douspis, S. Mei, G. Pratt, Y. Rasera